software-mansion/react-native-reanimated/packages/docs-reanimated/versioned_docs/version-2.x/api/hooks/useEvent.md

 #### `rebuilt` [boolean]

-Value indicating whether handler should be rebuilt.
+Value indicating whether the handler should be rebuilt.

 ### Returns

-The hook returns event handler that will be invoked when native event is dispatched.
+The hook returns an event handler that will be invoked when a native event is dispatched.

 ## Example